zulip/zulip/docs/production/security-model.md

 - Zulip supports user-uploaded files.
-Ideally they should be hosted from a separate domain from the main Zulip server to protect against various same-domain attacks (e.g. zulip-user-content.example.com).
+Ideally they should be hosted from a separate domain from the main Zulip server to protect against various same-domain attacks (e.g., zulip-user-content.example.com).

   We support two ways of hosting them: the basic `LOCAL_UPLOADS_DIR` file storage backend, where they are stored in a directory on the